Coroner’s Statutes and Selected Laws

 (2) Refuses to answer a question asked by the coroner on the matter of the inquest after having been sworn or affirmed.

-(b) Case required.–The warrant under subsection (a) must set forth particularly the cause of the commitment.
+(b) Case required. –The warrant under subsection (a) must set forth particularly the cause of the commitment.

-(c) Length.–The individual shall remain committed until the individual submits to be sworn or affirmed, answers the questions of the coroner or is otherwise legally discharged.
+–The individual shall remain committed until the individual submits to be sworn or affirmed, answers the questions of the coroner or is otherwise legally discharged.

 The following shall apply: